directus/directus/docs/extensions/sdk-composables.md

 ## `useStores()`

-`useStores` serves as the primary way for App extensions to interact with data and features available within a Directus instance.
-It acts as the main entry point when working with collections, fields, permissions, and more.
+`useStores` serves as the primary way for App extensions to interact with data and features within a Directus instance.

 Within `useStores` are stores like the `usePermissionsStore`, `useCollectionsStore` and `useFieldsStore` among others.

-Here’s a sample code of how to implement `useStores`

 ```html
 <script setup>
 import { useStores } from '@directus/extensions-sdk';

 const { useFieldsStore, usePermissionsStore, useCollectionStore } = useStores();

 const fieldsStore = useFieldsStore();
 const permissionsStore = usePermissionsStore();
 const collectionStore = useCollectionStore();